 Red Hen is uninterested in a preproposal that merely picks out one of the following ideas and expresses an interest.
 Red Hen looks instead for an intellectual engagement with the project of developing open-source code that will be put into production in our working pipelines to further the data science of multimodal communication.
 What is your full idea?
 Why is it worthy?
 Why are you interested in it?
 What is the arc of its execution?
 What data will you acquire, and where?
 How will you succeed?

 Please read the instructions on how to apply carefully before applying for any project.
-Failing to follow the guidelines of the application will result in your (pre)proposal's not being considered for GSoC2021.
+Failing to follow the guidelines of the application will result in your (pre)proposal's not being considered for GSoC2023.

-Build on and develop the existing Red Hen Anonymizer.
-See
+Build on and improve the existing Red Hen Anonymizer.

 Contact email@example.com to discuss details or ask for clarification.